Schwarzschild black hole surrounded by quintessence: Null geodesics: Null geodesics with angular momentum ( )

 In the Fig.6, the radius of circular orbits are given as a function of $c$.
 One can observe that, the radius is bigger for non-zero values of $c$.

 Figure 6.
 The graph shows the relation of $r_c$ with $c$.
 Here $M=2$.\\

 Due to the nature of the potential at $r=r_c$, the circular orbits at $r=r_c$ are unstable.
-The hypersurface at $ r = r_c$ is known as the ``photon sphere''.
-For a detailed discussion about photon spheres see the paper by Claudel et.al\cite{vir}.
-When $c \rightarrow 0$, $ r_c \rightarrow 3 M$ which is the radius of the unstable circular orbit of the Schwarzschild black hole\cite{chandra}.
+The hypersurface at $ r = r_c$ is known as the ``photon sphere'' \cite{vir}.
+When $c \rightarrow 0$, $ r_c \rightarrow 3 M$.
+This is the radius of the unstable circular orbit of the Schwarzschild black hole\cite{chandra}.
 Circular orbits takes a special place in the studies of geodesics.
 The null circular orbit is the boundary between two qualitatively different regions.
 An interesting paper on null circular orbits of a hairy black hole is given by Hod\cite{hod2}.